michelf/php-markdown/Readme.md

 *	Added backtick fenced code blocks to MarkdownExtra, originally from Github-Flavored Markdown.

-*	Added an interface called MarkdownInterface interface implemented by both the Markdown and MarkdownExtra parsers.
+*	Added an interface called MarkdownInterface implemented by both the Markdown and MarkdownExtra parsers.
 You can use the interface if you want to create a mockup parser object for unit testing.